pjquirk/github-questions/README.md

-# github-questions
+# Welcome!

-A repo for questions about working at GitHub
+Check out the Discussions tab, and feel free to ask any question about life at GitHub.
+I'll do my best to answer!